aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/ecs-log-deletion/README.md

 ### 1. Use Fluent Bit Exec Input to run deletion command

+##### Warning: exec input issue in AWS for Fluent Bit <= 2.31.11

+There is a [known issue](https://github.com/aws/aws-for-fluent-bit/issues/661#issuecomment-1569515241) in the exec input in AWS for Fluent Bit <= 2.31.11 which can cause it to crash, generally shortly after startup.

+This issue is resolved in [2.31.12](https://github.com/aws/aws-for-fluent-bit/releases).

 ##### Prerequisites:
 * The volume mount for Fluent Bit must not be read-only
 * Familiar with [exec input](https://docs.fluentbit.io/manual/pipeline/inputs/exec) of Fluent Bit